MarcelRosier/CreativeCoding/README.md

 ## Forest on fire
 Simulation of a burning forest.
-Guided by a initial population, tree sparn and fire spawn probability.
+Guided by an initial population, tree spawn and fire spawn probability.
 A fire can spread to surrounding trees and lives only for a single frame.
-Quite close code replicat of [this video](https://www.youtube.com/watch?v=lJ2VlcI_JuY).
+Quite close code replication of [this video](https://www.youtube.com/watch?v=lJ2VlcI_JuY).
 ![forest on fire gif](media/forest_on_fire/forest.gif)
 ## Style transfer
 Combining the content of an image with the style of another utilizing the [Style Transfer](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) approach.
 Tutorial available [here](https://colab.research.google.com/drive/1rXkHKJzH9u2hs-OAqxDLNvotVxieg9S1#scrollTo=jxRrLNslsI2w)